raspberrypilearning/getting-started-with-guis/en/step_3.md

 ## What is a GUI?

-GUI stands for Graphical User Interface and it is pronounced ***gooey***.
+**GUI** stands for 'graphical user interface', and it is pronounced like 'gooey'.

-If you have written Python programs before, all of your input and output will probably have been dealt with via text appearing on the screen or being typed in by the user.
+If you have written Python programs before, these will probably have dealt with input and output as text typed in by the user or appearing on the screen.

-Adding a GUI to your program lets the user interact with it using buttons, drop downs, text boxes, menus and other familiar user interface controls.
+Adding a GUI to your program lets the user interact with it using buttons, menus, text boxes, and other familiar user interface features.